Mario Masciulli: Siluro San Bartolomeo

-Armistice, September 8, 1943
+Armistice, 8 September 1943

 The new Badoglio government of Italy signed an armistice with the Allies.
 Further attacks on Gibraltar using the new and larger replacement for the SLC (the Siluro San Bartolomeo type), and a planned raid on New York City were called off due to the Italian surrender.
 Just three Siluro San Bartolomeo had been manufactured for the date of the Armistice between Italy and Allied armed forces, two remained in La Spezia and one was sent to Venice, which was found at the end of the war.
 Both of La Spezia were consigned to the La Castagna Task Force, an old battery of the Decima Flottiglia MAS under the command of Lieutenant Augusto Jacobacci (Siluro San Bartolomeo pilot).
 Those had been designated to attack Gibraltar, but the action was suspended with the Armistice signed on 3 September 1943 but made public on 8 September, between the Kingdom of Italy and the Allies armed forces.

-After War
+After war

-The engineer Mario Masciulli was injured in a leg and both hands, for a technical accident in 1943, while he was doing a personal test aboard a Maiale.
-After the war he was promoted to the rank of colonel, always maintained close contact with Borghese.
+The engineer Mario Masciulli was injured in a leg and both hands, in a technical accident in 1943, while he was doing a personal test aboard a Maiale.
+After the war, he was promoted to the rank of colonel, and always maintained close contact with Borghese.

-Later plays for several years as director of the important company " Pirelli ", based in Milan.
-The company had already demonstrated their competence and high capacity when the engineer, as head of the Office of Submarine Secret Weapons, asking them material for the preparation of the costumes used by the "Frogmen".

-In 1957 known in Milano, Italy, the Vice Admiral Carlos Larrazabal, Venezuelan Military attache in Italy and brother of the next President Wolfgang Larrazabal.
-He then asked for his vast knowledge, to teach at the Naval Academy and decided to move and settle in Caracas.
+Later plays for several years as director of the important company Pirelli, based in Milan, Italy.
+The company had already demonstrated their competence and high capacity when the engineer, as head of the Office of Submarine Secret Weapons, asked them for material for the preparation of the costumes used by the Frogmen.
+In 1957 known in Milan, the Vice Admiral Carlos Larrazabal, Venezuelan Military attache in Italy and brother of the next President Wolfgang Larrazabal.
+He then asked for his vast knowledge, to teach at the Italian Naval Academy and decided to move and settle in Caracas.

-The rest of his life he worked as an entrepreneur in Venezuela along with several Italians who had also belonged to the Regia Marina.
+For the rest of his life, he worked as an entrepreneur in Venezuela along with several Italians who had also belonged to the Regia Marina.

-He died in Caracas, of natural causes on October 16, 1991, in peace.
+He died in Caracas, of natural causes on 16 October 1991.